a collection of lightweight TypeScript packages for AT Protocol, the protocol powering Bluesky

 // -> "did:plc:..."

-save manager.session to persist login across app restarts:
+save auth.session to persist login across app restarts:

 // after login, save the session